adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 The constraints on well-configured OIs offers two beneficial security properties:

 * Parties cannot equivocate their keys, i.e., they need to commit to a consistent set of keys.
-* Parties cannot deny to have used certain root public keys.
+* Parties cannot deny having used certain root public keys.

 These properties stem from parties needing to include a hash of their key in a TLS certificate, and consequently, in certificate transparency logs.